AcTePuKc/codex-gui/gui_pyside6/docs/index.md

 Run and Stop actions appear in both a toolbar at the top and a button bar below the editor.
 The bottom status bar shows the active agent and session updates.
 If the CLI fails, its stderr messages are printed in the output panel.
+Detailed stdout and stderr are also routed to the **Debug Console**, which you can toggle from the **View** menu and filter by errors or info.

 ---